vippsas/vipps-report-api/api-guide/settlement.md

   settlements and negative balance.

-* By fetching transactions by `?inPayout=`, transactions for several days may be returned in the same report.
+* By fetching transactions by `?inPayout=`, transactions for several days may be provided in the same report.
 See the red bands at the bottom of the figure below.
 The advantage is that the sum of `ledgerAmount` in the report will exactly match the payout bank transfer amount.